 - Any documents in a civil case assigned to a probate division.

-- Documents filed in any of the following case types: probate, mental health, small tax, juvenile matters, special actions, transfers of jurisdiction, lower court appeals, and the Gila River General Stream Adjudication case.
+- Documents filed in any of the following case types: probate, mental health, small tax, special actions, transfers of jurisdiction, lower court appeals, and the Gila River General Stream Adjudication case.

 Any plaintiff or petitioner shall file a complaint or petition and serve a summons on each defendant or respondent in the conventional manner.
 The Clerk shall issue the summons and/or subpoenas in the conventional manner and the original paper summons or subpoena must be returned for filing when applicable.

 Exhibits and appendices to pleadings may be filed and served electronically.
 However, courtroom exhibits are governed by the Court's eExhibit policy (2004-013) and shall be handled in the conventional manner.
 Courtroom exhibits shall not be electronically filed with the Court.